ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/pascal-case-construct-id.md

   </a>
 </div>

-This rule enforces PascalCase for construct IDs.
+This rule enforces writing Construct IDs in PascalCase.

+Enforcing a consistent naming convention helps developers manage logical IDs more easily, and as a result, helps reduce the risk of unintentional logical ID collisions.

 (This rule applies only to classes that extends from `Construct` or `Stack`.)

 ---